dmccuskey/lua-error/README.md

   Like `system.error.overflow`, `system.error.protocol`, etc

-Though one feature of `error()` is that its argument can be anything, not just a string.
-So, to help the issue, we can use an Error object.
+Though one feature of `error()` which can help is that its argument can be anything, not just a string, so we'll give it some Error objects.
 More on this later.

 #### try(), catch(), finally() ####

 This function trio is the backbone of awesome error handling.
 The following is the basic structure using all three of the functions.

-Note: in the example below, `<func ref>` represents a function reference, for example: `function() -- do stuff end`.
+> Note: in the example below, `<func ref>` represents a function reference, for example:
+>
+> `local func_ref = function() end`

 ```lua
 try{